tmathers/ctrader/Readme.md

 - The script will only sell after it buys, and it will only sell the same amount of coin as it buys, as defined by `QUANTITY` in `config.py`.
 - The script doesn't keep track of buys and sells between runs - this is a future development
 - The script doesn't yet keep track of cumulative gains or losses, or check that you have enough coin in your wallet before buying.

+## Word of Warning
+This strategy works better when the coin you are trading is trending up, otherwise you will probably just lose money.
+It is reccommended that you start on the test net (pass the `-t` option) until you get used to the strategy.

 ## References
 - Python Connector: https://binance-connector.readthedocs.io/en/stable/